BhushanBadhe/welcome-react/Readme.md

    Never create useState hooks into if statement it creates inconsistency into our code.

 -useEffect().
+React renders UI first then it makes API calls and after that it fills API data onto component.
+Eg we're getting restaurant list from live swiggy API.
+We're loading restaurantList 1st if restaurantList.lenth  == 0 then we load Shiimer UI component at that moment react restaurantList state is initialised and we're making API call after making successful API call we fill data into restaurantList state with the help of setRestaurantList method.

 1. It is a hook same like useState hook.
 However, we use useState function/hook to initialize state variable useEffect used to interact with backend API.
 2. useEffect function takes 2 arguments given as below useEffect(()=>{}, [])